Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

   - Number of minor earthquakes of the last 24 hours within user provided radius around user provided location.
   - Number of moderate earthquakes of the last 24 hours within user provided radius around user provided location.
   - Number of strong earthquakes of the last 24 hours within user provided radius around user provided location.
-  - Distance from user provided location to closest earthquake of the last 24 hours.
+  - Distance from user provided location to the closest earthquake of the last 24 hours.
-  - Magnitude of strongest earthquake worldwide of the last 24 hours.
+  - Magnitude of the strongest earthquake worldwide of the last 24 hours.

 - We improved our **Website**: